-Sticking with a budget requires persistence and planning.
+Sticking to a budget requires persistence and planning.
 Don’t feel bad if you find yourself facing budget challenges; two-thirds of Americans don’t even have a budget!
 Some may create a budget but find it difficult to tackle the challenges of budgeting.
-However, with determination and proper preparation, you can overcome your budget challenges and get on the highway of financial success.
+However, with determination and proper preparation, you can overcome your budget challenges and get on the highway to financial success.

 Why budgeting is essential to your financial success